ducthntr/Python_Simple_Starters/README.md

 # Python_Simple_Starters
 This is a storage place for simple starting points for scripting in python3.
-I am not a programmer, and used AI to help generate some of these scripts.
+This is not a finished work, as I am continously learning new things.
 I intend to keep adding scripts as I continue to learn.